 Triumph Hurdle Betting Tips

-The Grade 1 Triumph Hurdle is for Juvenile (4 year old) hurdlers only, over a distance of 2 miles and a furlong.
-Held on the final day of the Cheltenham Festival (Friday 17th March 2017), it’s been an excellent race for leading trainer Nicky Henderson with six lifetime wins.
+The Grade 1 Triumph Hurdle is for Juvenile (four year old) hurdlers only, over a distance of two miles and a furlong.
+Held on the final day of the Cheltenham Festival (Friday 17th March 2017), it has been an excellent race for leading trainer Nicky Henderson with six lifetime wins.

-Read on for our free tips, trends and betting preview or click here for our other betting tips for Cheltenham!
+Our Triumph Hurdle tip will be online closer to the Cheltenham Festival.
+Read on for our preview of the main potential entries or click here for our other betting tips for Cheltenham!

 The Triumph Hurdle betting trends to consider are as follows: